milind747/sp18-281-genesys/Project Journal.md

 * Brainstorm and come up with project domain to be implemented
 * Try to configure mongodb in with AP properties of NOSQL database

+## Team Genesys Meeting 2:

+# Meeting Location
+Engineering building

+# Key Discussion Points
+* Discussed about Modified project deliverables as per requirements
+* Discussed about generalized code to be implemented

+# Actions to be taken
+* Try to configure mongodb in with AP properties of NOSQL database
+* Hands on with RIAK
+* Code generalize API for DB connection